Kunallokhande3969/Social_Media_With_AI/README.md

 Through this project, I strengthened my belief that:
 "Given an idea, I can break it down, design it, and bring it to life through code."

-## 📬 Let's Collaborate

-Are you working on exciting projects around AI, real-time apps, or backend systems?
-I'd love to connect, discuss, and maybe collaborate. 🚀
-Feel free to reach out!

 ## 📂 How to Run Locally

 1. Clone this repository: